scalabli/quo/docs/unicode-support.rst

 Unicode Support
 ===============

-.. currentmodule:: click
+.. currentmodule:: quo

-Click has to take extra care to support Unicode text in different environments.
+Quo has to take extra care to support Unicode text in different environments.

 *   The command line in Unix is traditionally bytes, not Unicode.
 While